charlynebuerki/data-visualization-project-2021-cam/README.md

 From these we gain a lot of insight, notably that price predictions in May 2020 are lower than those made pre-pandemic in almost all categories.
 Most drastically, the 13th of March had a very important drop in prices in Geneva.
 We see also the impact on prices from holidays such as Easter and New Year, with significant peaks.

 #### Reviews

-##### Pre-processing

-The reviews data contains the listing ID and the date at which a review was made.
-All dates were changed into readable datetime format.

-The features for the reviews data after pre-processing are:

-* Time-stamp
-* Listing ID

-##### Data Insights

 Reviews can represent Airbnb activity since users will typically review a listing they stayed at shortly after their stay.
 In this part, we inform ourselves of the overal trends of Airbnb activity within the three regions, limiting ourselves to the top 10 most-reviewed listings, since these are the most pertinent.